 6. Funded Trading Plus: Good low-cost options for prop trading

-Funded Trading Plus has grown since its founding in the UK in 2021, much of that due to its good grades on customer support and offers funding from $5,000 to $250,000.
+Funded Trading Plus has grown since its founding in the UK in 2021, largely due to its strong customer support ratings and offers funding ranging from $5,000 to $200,000.
+It is an extension of Trade Room Plus, which began in 2013 in the UK.
 It also has the ability to scale funding for traders up to $2.5 million.

 It also has an option for a single-phase evaluation challenge, making it easier for new investors.
-In addition, it has no-evaluation Master Accounts with account sizes ranging from $5,000 to $100,000, making it accessible to many traders without needing an evaluation phase, though those accounts have a one-time charge of $1,125.
+In addition, it offers no-evaluation Master Accounts with account sizes ranging from $5,000 to $100,000, making it accessible to many traders without requiring an evaluation phase.
+However, these accounts incur a one-time charge of $1,125.

-The company makes a point not to rush new traders, and the minimum amount to get started is only $119.
+The company makes a point of not rushing new traders, and the minimum amount to get started is only $119.
 It places all customers across all phases of all programs into simulated-live conditions for the evaluation.
-They can take as long as required to pass the evaluation but need to place at least one simulated trade on the account every 30 days to keep their accounts active.
+They can take as long as required to pass the evaluation, but need to place at least one simulated trade on the account every 30 days to keep their accounts active.

-Funded Trading Plus offers trades in more than 70 forex pairs and more than 200 cryptos, in addition to commodities and indices.
-Investors can get $5,000 and begin trading immediately for only $229.
+Funded Trading Plus offers trading in 35 forex pairs and four cryptos, in addition to a few commodities and indices.
+Investors can receive $12,500 and begin trading immediately for only $119 on the Experienced Trader Challenge.

-Traders can use Expert Advisors (EAs), algorithms or bots to help with their evaluations and they can also use copy trading, even if the company doesn’t support its own copy trading platform.
-The program features an 80/20 simulated profit split, which transitions to 90/10 once traders achieve a 20% simulated profit and 100/0 at 30%.
+Traders can use Expert Advisors (EAs), algorithms, or bots to assist with their evaluations, and they can also employ copy trading, even if the company doesn’t offer its own copy trading platform.
+The program features an 80/20 simulated profit split, which transitions to 90/10 once traders achieve a 20% simulated profit.
+Traders would get 100% of the profit if they reach a 30% increase.

 Pros